pgbarletta/locuaz/docs/source/basicconcepts.rst

 Summary
 --------

-All these units can be configured, giving rise to many different protocols.
+All these blocks can be configured, giving rise to many different protocols.
 Refer to the Figure 2 for a graphical abstract of them and check the tutorials for some concrete examples.

 .. figure:: ./resources/protocol_workflow.png